davidgma/codelabs-sheetsapi-angular/README.md

 ## How I set up the Github Pages part.

-Github pages allows for the serving of the Angular files on the web.
+Github Pages allows for the serving of the Angular files on the web.
 For example, this repository can be opened up with the address https://davidgma.github.io/codelabs-sheetsapi-angular.

 It's tricky to set up, but fortunately there's a program that does almost everything for you: [angular-cli-ghpages](https://www.npmjs.com/package/angular-cli-ghpages).
 Leave the outputPath in the angular.json file set to dist (the default).